The Satoyama Initiative

 In following the above approach, the maintenance and rebuilding of landscapes and seascapes in various localities – in other words, putting the sustainable use and management of natural resources into practice – should entail six ecological and socio-economic perspectives:

-- Resource use within the carrying capacity of the environment
+- Resource use within the carrying capacity and resilience of the environment

 - Cyclic use of natural resources